AI Integration

 enabled

-Can be used to forcefully disable the usage of this configuration; this is especially useful when defining LLMs in your global ~/.gitconfig.
+If set to false, can be used to disable the usage of this LLM configuration forcefully; this is especially useful when defining LLMs in your global ~/.gitconfig.
+Any [smartgit-ai-commit-message] or [smartgit-ai-commit-annotation] sections referencing this LLM will also be disabled.
+Default is true.

 Note

-ai-commit-message can be configured explicitly to allow further customization.
+The smartgit-ai-commit-message can be configured to allow further customization.
 For convenience, you can omit their configuration.
-If there is no ai-commit-message entry present, SmartGit will automatically create default configurations for every configured ai-llm entry.
+If there is no smartgit-ai-commit-message entry present, SmartGit will automatically create default configurations for every configured smartgit-ai-llm entry.

 llm (mandatory)